-Since the commercial launch of Soliris in 2007, we have financed our operations and capital expenditures primarily through positive cash flows from operations.
-We expect to continue to be able to fund for the foreseeable future, our operations including principal and interest payments on our credit facility and contingent payments from our acquisitions principally through our cash flows from operations.
+We have financed our operations and capital expenditures primarily through positive cash flows from operations.
+We expect to continue to be able to fund our operations, for the foreseeable future, including principal and interest payments on our credit facility and contingent payments from our acquisitions principally through our cash flows from operations.
 We may, from time to time, also seek additional funding through a combination of equity or debt financings or from other sources, if necessary for future acquisitions or other strategic purposes.